inkandfeet/inkdb/README.md

 In the server's environment:
 - The server's public/private keys

-In the database/and in database backups:
+In the database and in database backups:
 - Each client's default public/private pair, encrypted with the server's private key
 - Zero-knowledge clients' zeropub/zeropair, encrypted with a passphrase that the server doesn't know.